Skip to content

 You need three things: a compatible iPhone, a Cardboard-style viewer, and Bluetooth headphones if you want full audio immersion.

 The iPhone needs to run iOS 12 or later, which covers everything from iPhone 6s onward.
-Beyond that, more powerful chips just keep frame rates steadier in the games above; an A14 or later (iPhone 12 and newer) stayed consistently smooth in our testing across all four titles.
+Beyond that, more powerful chips just keep frame rates steadier in the games above; an A14 or later (iPhone 12 and newer) has enough headroom to hold a consistent frame rate across all four titles.

-The comfort difference between a $15 viewer and a $40 viewer was noticeable but not transformational over a 30-minute session.
+The comfort difference between a $15 viewer and a $40 viewer is noticeable but not transformational for the short sessions these games are built around.

 For audio, Bluetooth over-ear headphones are the best fit because the viewer covers the iPhone’s speaker and AirPods can fall out during sudden head turns.
-The comfort lessons from our review of the best Oculus Quest 2 head straps apply on a smaller scale: heavier headsets need rear adjustment knobs, not just stretch straps.
+The comfort lessons from this guide to the best Oculus Quest 2 head straps apply on a smaller scale: heavier headsets need rear adjustment knobs, not just stretch straps.

 An iPhone in a Cardboard viewer weighs much less than a Quest 2, so a basic foam strap is usually enough.